StackVista/stackstate-docs/configure/topology/tune-topology-synchronization.md

 ## Change the topology synchronization CPU budget

-To modify the CPU budget for the topology synchronization, add/change the following configuration items in the [values.yaml](/setup/install-stackstate/kubernetes_openshift/customize_config.md) of your Kubernetes StackState deployment and deploy the change.
+To modify the CPU budget for the topology synchronization, add/change the following configuration items in the [values.yaml](/setup/install-stackstate/kubernetes_openshift/customize_config.md) of your Kubernetes Rancher Observability deployment and deploy the change.

 {% code lineNumbers="true" %}
 ```javascript